ms-iot/content/en-US/win10/samples/I2CPortExpander.md

 ### Build, Deploy and Run the App

-Let's build, deploy and run the app on our Raspberry Pi 2.
+Let's build, deploy and run the app on our Raspberry Pi 2 or 3.

 * If not already open, open in Visual Studio the app you created with the code above.

 * Follow the instructions to [setup remote debugging and deploy the app]({{site.baseurl}}/{{page.lang}}/win10/AppDeployment.htm#csharp).

-After several moments, you will see the screen attached to the RPi2 change to show a circle, some text, and a slider.
+After several moments, you will see the screen attached to the RPi2 or RPi3 change to show a circle, some text, and a slider.
 The LED on the breadboard will begin to turn on and off.

 ![I2C Port Expander Screenshot]({{site.baseurl}}/images/I2CPortExpander/I2CPortExpanderScreenShot_300p.png)

 Congratulations!
-You've successfully connected an I2C port expander to your Raspberry Pi 2.
+You've successfully connected an I2C port expander to your Raspberry Pi 2 or 3.

 ### The complete MainPage.xaml.cs code